-The idle cycle is entered from the SI state when there is no valid DMA request in any MSM82C37A channel.
-During this cycle, DREQ and $\overline{CS}$ inputs are monitored during each cycle.
+The idle cycle is entered from the SI state when there is no valid DMA request on any MSM82C37A-5 channel.
+During this cycle, DREQ and CS inputs are monitored during each cycle.
 When a valid DMA request is then received, an active cycle is commenced.
-And if the HLDA and $\overline{CS}$ inputs are at low level, a programming state is started with MSM82C37A-5 reading or writing executed by $\overline{IOR}$ or $\overline{IOW}$ .
+And if the HLDA and CS inputs are at low level, a programming state is started with MSM82C37A-5 reading or writing executed by IOR or IOW.
 Programming details are described later.